 If you’re looking for a game like The Traitors, what you’re really looking for is some sort of ‘social deduction’ game with a multiplayer element.
 Basically, anything that can give you those roundtable thrills as you try to work out who’s on your side, who isn’t, and how to bend the other players to your way of thinking.

-Thankfully, this is a fairly recurrent trope in both video games and board games, and we have a sneaky suspicion that the producers (and the contestants) on The Traitors have probably played a bunch of these games themselves.
+Thankfully, this is a fairly recurrent trope in both video games and board games, and it's only got bigger since The Traitors took off.
 Pit your wits against any of the below and you’ll be having Traitors-style fun just as soon as you’ve worked out the rules!

 The Traitors: Official Board Game